A Field Guide To Personal Finance

 $30,000 x 2.55% APY = $892.50 annually

 These are not investment rates of return that you are going to build wealth and get rich from.
 Your emergency fund should be secure and accessible.
 Its primary purpose is to insure you against emergencies and provide peace of mind.
-You aren’t going to brag about the meteoric annual return on your emergency fund but it does represent a significant amount of additional cash over your lifetime.
+You aren’t going to brag about the meteoric annual return on your emergency fund but it does represent a material amount of additional cash over your lifetime.

 Retirement Savings

 A good a rule of thumb is that the sum of these contributions should equal at least 15% of your annual income using the vehicles below as well as any tangible, appreciating or revenue generating assets you might have expertise and opportunity to leverage (i.e. rentals, land, precious metals).
-That number may also need to change depending on you situation and how close you are to retirement.
+That number may also need to change depending on your situation and how close you are to retirement.
 I would encourage you to evaluate your situation with a retirement tool like this one by Vanguard.

 It is important to review the income caps for each of these vehicles to make sure they are available to you.
 You should also work with a tax professional to ensure that you don’t get bitten by things like being classified as a “highly compensated employee” or “HCE”.
 You might be surprised how little you have to make in order to meet this definition.
 This article from the IRS is a good survey level view of the definitions and regulations for retirement accounts.